cs50/cs50.readthedocs.io/id.cs50.io.md

 To integrate CS50 ID into an app, you'll first want to create a client (i.e., register your app) at [id.cs50.io](https://id.cs50.io/).
 You'll need to provide a **Description** for your app as well as a **Redirection URI**, a URL to which CS50 ID should redirect users after authenticating them.
 Upon creating a client, you'll be provided with a **Client Identifier** and **Client Secret**.
 CS50 ID will also provide you with some **OpenID Provider Metadata**, which includes a list of endpoints (i.e., URLs).
 Those values should be all you need to add authentication to your app, particularly if using a library that supports OpenID Connect.

-Note that, for local development, you cannot use `localhost` for your Redirection URI, but you can use `127.0.0.1` or `0.0.0.0`.

 ### Python

 For instance, here are some sample apps for Python, both of which use [Authlib](https://docs.authlib.org/):